llJll/FacileDeepReinforcementLearning/README.md

 - Before starting, using Virtual Environment is highly recommended.
 - Note: Baselines requires python3 (>=3.5)

-### Preparation of Virtual Environment and Python3
+### Preparation of Virtual Environment (VENV) and Python3
 Please refer the complete [guide](https://docs.python-guide.org/starting/installation/).

-### Example using virtualenv and default interpreter python2.7
+Here is an example using virtualenv and default interpreter python2.7
---

 Install python3 by homebrew, which doesn't affet system python.
 `brew install python3`